The model theory of Commutative Near Vector Spaces: Model theory of near-vector spaces

 Then we have that $+_{u}$ and $+_{v}$ are equal.
 Moreover, as the converse is clearly true, which sums are zero determine the addition completely. \end{lem}

 \textit{Proof:} Suppose for contradiction that $\alpha+_{u}\beta\ne \alpha+_{v}\beta$ for some $\alpha,\beta \in F$.
 Now let $\alpha+_{u}\beta=\gamma_u\in F$, $\alpha+_{v}\beta=\gamma_v\in F$, so $\gamma_u\ne\gamma_v$.
-Clearly, $\alpha+_{u}\beta+_{u}\gamma_u(-1)=0$, but $\alpha+_{v}\beta+_{v}\gamma_u(-1)\ne 0$.
-Which contradicts our assumption.\QED
+Clearly, $\alpha+_{u}\beta+_{u}\gamma_u(-1)=0$, but $\alpha+_{v}\beta+_{v}\gamma_u(-1)\ne 0,$ which contradicts our assumption.\QED

-We now establish that the block type of a near vector space $V$ over $F$ completely determines which elements of $\bar{F}$ are automorphisms of $V$.
+We now establish that the block type of a near-vector space $V$ over $F$ completely determines which elements of $\bar{F}$ are automorphisms of $V$.
 Here we do not have any conditions on the size of $BT(V)$.